--Multilateral negotiations
+- -Multilateral negotiations

--Developing a national and group position
+- -Developing a negotiation position

--Advanced simulation
+- -Advanced simulation

 Rated element 1 2 3 4 5 6 7 8 9 10 11 12 13 14

-Type of test Group project Participation End of term exam
+Type of test Group project Participation Individual report Case study

 Nb of hours if written exam

 2nd session

-Coefficient 40.0 20.0 40.0
+Coefficient 40.0 20.0 20.0 20.0

-Feedback will be provided to each group on their group project Feedback will be provided collectively on the exam Feedback will be provided in-class on the negotiation exercises Student are welcome to request individual feedback on performance
+Feedback will be provided to each group on their group project Feedback will be provided in-class on the negotiation exercises Student are welcome to request individual feedback on performance

 Barbara A. Budjac Corvette.
-(2006).Conflict Management: A Practical Guide To Developing Negotiation Strategies.
+(2006).
+Conflict Management: A Practical Guide To Developing Negotiation Strategies.
 Prentice Hall.